Environmental Cleanup and Land Use Communications

 Hamilton Sundstrand retained Sigler Communications to develop a community relations program and plan and communications strategies that would inform and engage nearby homeowners, media, opinion leaders and elected officials about the environmental program.
 We served as the daily contact point for residents, elected officials and news media for seven years.

-Sigler Communications’ involvement included spearheading public information sessions, producing bilingual fact sheets, serving as a liaison between medical and real estate experts and the community, coordinating personal briefings with key officials, conducting community relations interviews to identify information gaps and needs, briefing local media, implementing a direct-mail program to keep neighbors abreast of developments, and creating a 24-hour information hotline.
+Sigler Communications’ involvement included spearheading public information sessions, producing bilingual fact sheets, serving as a liaison between medical and real estate experts and the community, coordinating personal briefings with key officials, conducting community relations interviews to identify information gaps and needs, briefing local media, providing daily media monitoring to the team, implementing a direct-mail program to keep neighbors abreast of developments and creating a 24-hour information hotline.

 Answering questions about health concerns